pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 This helps us to see what's being used.

-The default in the path referes to a 'scenario', and there is always default out-the-box.
+The default in the path referes to a **scenario**, and there is always *default* out-the-box.
 There is no need to change that for our basic testing example.

 We can see that molecule is going to use the podman driver and for a target platform spin up a container instance using a centos8 image.